aucrawford/jigglypuffs_rainbow/README.md

 Jigglypuff's Rainbow
 ============

 Jigglypuff's day is made perfect by a beautiful rainbow.
-Can you stop the pokeballs from ruining her day?
+Can you stop the pokéballs from ruining her day?

 http://aucrawford.github.io/jigglypuffs_rainbow/